phoeniX-Digital-Design/phoeniX-Digital-Design.github.io/README.md

 - *28 Aug.
 2024:* Our team participated in the [Euromicro DSD 2024](https://dsd-seaa.com/dsd2024/) Conference held by Sorbonne University in Paris.
 Arvin presented our most recent publication with the academic community. ([view more](/news/NEWS.md))

 - *24 Dec.
-2023:* Highlighting our ongoing research, our team has held a workshop on RISC-V and digital design showcasing our work on the phoeniX processor, held by [Electronic Research Center](https://erc.iust.ac.ir/index.php?sid=45&slc_lang=fa) at IUST. ([view more](/news/NEWS.md))
+2023:* Highlighting our ongoing research, our team has held a workshop on RISC-V and approximate computing showcasing our work on the phoeniX processor, held by [Electronic Research Center](https://erc.iust.ac.ir/index.php?sid=45&slc_lang=fa) at IUST. ([view more](/news/NEWS.md))

 - *27 Nov.
 2023:* The phoeniX project is now ONLINE!
 Check out our project's repository on [GitHub](https://github.com/phoeniX-Digital-Design/phoeniX). ([view more](/news/NEWS.md))